khakhalin/notes/keywords/zettelkasten.md

+# Zettelkasten

+#lifehack #tools

-# Zettelkasten — How One German Scholar Was So Freakishly Productive
+## How One German Scholar Was So Freakishly Productive
-#blog #lifehack
+Clear 2019
 https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125

 A good description of how zettelkasten works.
 The main idea is linking cards.
 So, to paraphrase, **the rules** seem to be: